-- 25. Some of the issues that arise from the above assessment are:- - The capacity of the OECD for horizontal work remains ineffectively utilised; - The "clustering" of Committees and Departments according to strategic objectives could potentially help increase synergy.
-However, there remains a key issue of the treatment of cross-cutting issues between clusters; - This is particularly true with regard to the treatment of social questions including the social pillar of Sustainable Development, where the profile of the Organisation needs to be raised; - The duplication of work between the OECD and other international organisations is frequently exaggerated.
-Rather the issue is how to develop stronger partnerships with "social" organisations such as the International Labour Organisation; - An ability to respond to sudden events in terms of budgetary priorities is required; - The Organisation needs to give a higher profile and relatively more resources to promoting instruments that have been developed to regulate the negative impacts of markets and corporate behaviour such as the Guidelines for Multinational Enterprises, the Anti-Bribery Convention, the tax haven work and work on corporate governance;
+- 26. Some of the issues that arise from the above assessment are:- - The capacity of the OECD for horizontal work remains ineffectively utilised; - There remains a key issue of the treatment of cross-cutting issues between strategic objectives; - This is particularly true with regard to the treatment of social questions including the social pillar of Sustainable Development; - The duplication of work between the OECD and other international organisations is frequently exaggerated.
+Rather the issue is how to develop stronger partnerships with "social" organisations such as the International Labour Organisation; - The Organisation needs to give a higher profile and relatively more resources to promoting instruments that have been developed to regulate the negative impacts of markets and corporate behaviour such as the Guidelines for Multinational Enterprises, the Anti-Bribery Convention, and the anti-tax haven work; - Peer-review processes should engage the social partners as has been done in the Regulatory Reform area; - In the past, TUAC has proposed the regrouping of economic structural coordination work in a separate service drawing more on the cross disciplinary expertise of specialist departments.
+This has been strongly opposed by some but the issue still remains relevant;

-- Peer-review processes should engage the social partners as has been done in the Regulatory Reform area; - In the past, TUAC has proposed the regrouping of economic structural coordination work in a separate service drawing more on the cross disciplinary expertise of specialist departments.
-This has been strongly opposed by some parts of the Organisation but the issue still remains; - The dialogue with TUAC and our partners in Global Unions is a potential asset that is not fully exploited; - The OECD work with NGO's still is best developed on a sectoral case by case basis; - The Outreach Programme requires a more developed social dimension; - The efficiency and value of the work of the Organisation depends on certain common features of OECD countries as agreed at the OECD Ministerial Council in 1990 "pluralistic democracy, respect for human rights, and a competitive market economy ..." these still have to be de facto conditions for membership and a feature that should figure prominently in the Outreach Programme; - The Reform Process has now been discussed for seven years within the OECD.
-It is important that it leads to fruition and does not simply become a front for further budget cuts in which the comparative advantages of the Organisation become dissipated. - 26.
-Would the Committee agree with the above assessments?
+- The dialogue with TUAC and our partners in Global Unions is a potential asset that is not fully exploited.
+Access to some OECD Committees remains substantially behind best practice; - The engagement of the Social Partners in the Ministerial Council should be strengthened the 2000 MCM represented a high point in engagement that should be re-established; - The Outreach Programme and in particular the Organisation's work with China requires a more developed social dimension; - The OECD should occupy the vacant niche in the inter-institutional architecture concerning analysis of the impact of trade on employment and labour standards; - The efficiency and value of the work of the Organisation depends on certain common features of OECD countries as agreed at the OECD Ministerial Council in 1990 "pluralistic democracy, respect for human rights, and a competitive market economy ..." these still have to be de facto conditions for membership and a feature that should figure prominently in the Outreach Programme; - The Reform Process has now been repeatedly discussed for several years within the OECD.
+It is important that it leads to fruition and does not simply become a front for further budget cuts in which the comparative advantages of the Organisation become dissipated. - 27.
+Would Ambassadors agree with the above assessments?